How it works

 The price for luggage storage near Helsinki Station is just €5/bag for the entire day.

-There are multiple locations in the Helsinki Station area which can be booked through the Bounce platform including near Helsinki Central Railway Station, West Terminal 2, and Helsinki Central Station and all over Helsinki.
+There are multiple locations in the Helsinki Station area which can be booked through the Bounce platform including near Helsinki Central Railway Station, Helsinki Port (Makasiini terminal), and Kamppi and all over Helsinki.

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage near Helsinki Station.